Skip to Main Content

 Feature Facts:

-• Two pandas visited San Diego Zoo Wildlife Alliance in 1987-1988 for 200 days.
+• 1987-1988: 2 pandas loaned to San Diego Zoo Wildlife Alliance for 200 days; visited by more than 2 million guests

 About This Fact Sheet

 © San Diego Zoo Wildlife Alliance 2001-2018.
 Created in 2001, minor revisions in 2011, 2012, 2014, 2015, 2017.
 Population estimate updated Sep 2018.
+Fact checked in 2024; scientific updates in progress.

-How to cite: Giant Panda (Ailuropoda melanoleuca) Fact Sheet. c2001-2018.
-San Diego (CA): San Diego Zoo Wildlife Alliance; [accessed YYYY Mmm dd]. http://ielc.libguides.com/sdzg/factsheets/ giantpanda. (note: replace YYYY Mmm dd with date accessed, e.g., 2014 Sep 15)
+How to cite: Giant Panda (Ailuropoda melanoleuca) Fact Sheet. c2001-2024.
+San Diego (CA): San Diego Zoo Wildlife Alliance; [accessed YYYY Mmm dd]. https://ielc.libguides.com/sdzg/factsheets/ giantpanda. (note: replace YYYY Mmm dd with date accessed, e.g., 2014 Sep 15)

 Disclaimer: Although San Diego Zoo Wildlife Alliance makes every attempt to provide accurate information, some of the facts provided may become outdated or replaced by new research findings.
 Questions and comments may be addressed to library@sdzwa.org.